 Yet, I would find this level of argument laughable even from an actual lawyer.
 I do respect real expertise, and I do think the law matters.
 However:

-this resort to positivist jurisprudence strikes me as a sign of despair - somehow a legal guarantee will sort out all the complexities and we can thereby focus on cultivating righteous anger against Assange;
+a) this resort to positivist jurisprudence strikes me as a sign of despair - somehow a legal guarantee will sort out all the complexities and we can thereby focus on cultivating righteous anger against Assange;

 b) there are as many legal opinions as there are lawyers, and it isn't as if there aren't ranks of lawyers amassing on Assange's side including the likes of Gareth Pierce and Michael Ratner, meaning that there is a significant body of very well informed legal opinion that interprets a real threat.
 In particular, Assange's legal team might argue that the clause of 'temporary surrender' in Sweden's extradition treaty with the US allows a much easier transfer of a suspect to American custody, suspending normal conditions and standards, than the instapundits would admit.
 They might say that the UK's review mechanisms are far more potentially obstructive to the US than in Sweden.
 They would probably say that with the US administration openly declaring war on Wikileaks, and its intent to close any legal 'gaps', that it will find a way to phrase charges so that an indictment could be drummed up.
 They might add that the European Court of Human Rights was unable to prevent the torture of the asylum seeker Ahmed Hussein Mustafa Kamil Agiza who was extradited to US custody in violation of international treaties.
 But their responses, whatever they were, would generate counter-responses, and a further chain of legal reasoning and wrangling, which would not conclude in agreement.; and

 c) there is no reason to suppose that the determining factor in this political situation would be law.
 Law might be the terrain in which this battle is fought out, the language of its prosecution, but this will be a process of interpretation in which the immense resources of the United States will be brought to bear.
 A large part of the reason why Guantanamo Bay is still open for business, why drone strikes still happen, why the torture circuit is still in motion, and why people like Babar Ahmed and Talha Ahsan are being dragged through the courts while US war criminals enjoy immunity, is because a critical UN report, or a critical mass of legal opinion, is no match for the political, military, economic and diplomatic strength of the dominant imperial power, which also translates into legal strength.
 It is a misconception of the last decade that the Bush administration was 'lawless'.
 In fact, it was punctiliously lawful, just as the present administration is.
 And you can rest assured that as Obama and his administration go about enforcing the crackdown on whistleblowers, just as they have with the 'kill list' and surveillance, they will do so with careful, informed, virtuous legal decisions underwriting everything they do, and grounding it firmly in both international and domestic law.